EbenenClown/GameQuiz_MVVM/README.md

 *   `di/`: Dagger/Hilt modules providing singletons and repository instances.
 *   `ui/`: Jetpack Compose screens, components, themes, and corresponding ViewModels.
 *   `model/`: Pure domain/business logic models.

+---

+## 📋 Project Status: Core Ready, UI Work in Progress
+Note: The core engine, business logic, and backend integration are fully completed and functional.
+The User Interface (UI) is currently under active development.
+*   **Backend & Logic (100%):** Firebase integration, Authentication, Data Repositories, Dependency Injection (Hilt), and ViewModels are fully implemented and tested.
+*   **UI & Presentation (~40%):** The architectural foundation for Jetpack Compose is set, but some screens and visual components are still being built or refined.